 At a recent discussion, some speakers leaning to the ‘left’, talked about the need to establish a system where there would be no inequality – or at least would not be too stark, the common man would also lead a life of dignity, where no one would be persecuted because of one’s faith or belief; where there would be no control on the pursuit of knowledge.

-The opponents held that equality, exploitation-free society, every one living a life of dignity, etc., were unachievable and mere utopia.
-They refused to agree that the idea of India as dreamt by our forefathers was receding farther and farther and we were actually heading in the opposite direction.
+The opponents held that equality, an exploitation-free society, everyone living a life of dignity, etc., were unachievable and mere utopia.
+They refused to agree that the idea of India as dreamt by our forefathers was receding farther and farther and that we were actually heading in the opposite direction.